fortellerq/notes/proxmox.md

 options kvm ignore_msrs=Y report_ignored_msrs=0
 ```

-If we modify the grub entry like the guides say, it will prevent our GPUs from outputing the VM's boot sequence, which means we get a black screen until the OS inside the VM loads the graphics driver.

 Another thing we should do is setting up our BIOS so that the IGPU is used to boot the computer and run Proxmox.
 That way all of our discreet GPUs will be able to see the VM's boot sequence and we won't get the above issue.
+Otherwise, we may get a black screen until the OS inside the VM loads the graphics driver

 #### Time machine
 The above configuration even though allows GPU Passthrough to function on this machine, I could not get the GPU to output the boot sequence at all.
 I'm not sure why.